 The Society has formal meetings on the second Monday of each month, in the evening.
 From May to August we met at the Track site and from September to April we meet at a local room, usually for a talk / presentation by a guest speaker.
 See the Calendar page for details.

-There are regular Track Running sessions currently on a Friday afternoon and on Sunday mornings and on Bank Holidays.
+There are regular Track Running sessions currently on a Friday and Sunday mornings and on Bank Holidays.

 Many members also gather at the Track site of a Wednesday to carryout any maintenance work required on the site.

 From time to time the Society opens its facilities for other clubs such as The Polly Owners Group, 16mm Narrow Gauge Modellers and other local societies.
 Go to the Calendar page for details